 The fundus camera is useful to document changes or progression of ocular disease over time.
 This instrument is also used in conjunction with fluorescein angiography to assess the severity of retinal disease, which will aid your doctor in determining a treatment plan for the eye.

 The YAG (or Nd:YAG neodymium-doped yttrium aluminium garnet) laser is available at several of our clinical locations.
 This laser is most often used to perform a yag capsulotomy, which is a procedure commonly done after cataract surgery when a clouding of tissue develops as the eye heals.
 This laser is also used as treatment for certain types of glaucoma.

 The Selective Laser Trabeculoplasty laser is used in office for the treatment and management of certain types of glaucoma.
 In some cases, this laser may be used periodically if glaucoma is not adequately managed with eye drops alone.

-This Pascal Retinal laser is used in office for the treatment and management of many retinal diseases.
-It is commonly used by our retina specialists for management of diabetic retinopathy and many other retinal diseases.
+The Topcon Pascal Synthesis retinal¬†laser is used in office for the treatment and management of many retinal diseases.
+It is commonly used by our retina specialists for management of diabetic retinopathy as well as treatment of retinal holes and tears.

 The iDesign system creates a custom map of your cornea prior to¬†wavefront-guided LASIK.¬† ¬†The iDesign scan collects over 1,200 data points, making this system 25 times more accurate than normal measurements for standard prescriptions.¬† iDesign assisted LASIK surgery is much more precise and effective than standard laser eye surgery.¬† Find out more about custom refractive surgery procedures at The LASIK Center of Jackson.